MarcoDVisser/CV/README.md

 2015
 :   **Workshop** at the at the Ecological Society of America Annual
     Meeting 2015.
-August 2015, Sheffield.
+August 2015, Baltimore.
 Demography in a Continuous
     World: New Advances in Integral Projection Models (IPMs).
     Co-organizer.
 :   **Workshop** at the at the British Ecological Society Symposium